 Having charged hard to log a fast time in the special, competitors will be happy to roll into Wimpie’s farm next.
 With time on their hands, they will want to check out the massive old ship engine that was the heart of a Tulip farming operation all the way back in 1948.
 As a man who knows all about the Pioneers road and the archeology around that region, competitors will be hard pressed to not to end their race here and spend the evening chatting to such an interesting man.

 A BIG left arrow will then pop up on the navigation unit and point competitors through some narrow strip farms, towards their final day 1 destination – Bush Babies Botswana.
-(Check out all the info on this special overnight stay on the Muddy Face website).
 Hopefully, competitors will not have too much work to do on their machines and can sit back, rest and discuss all the BIG stories from the first leg of the Giants Adventure Rally.

 Let’s wander where the WIFI is weak.